1. Why use this guide?

 Keywords such as 'mine' or 'mining' combined with 'research', 'compensation', 'accident' or 'plans' (for example) will produce useful results especially if you restrict your search to specific dates and government departments.

-You may find it useful to watch the quick animated guide on how to search our catalogue before you begin your research.
+You may find it useful to watch the video guide on how to search our catalogue before you begin your research.

 3. Essential information